Brackendale, British Columbia: Climate

 The climate of Brackendale is dry in the summertime and mild and damp in the winter.
-The coastal maritime climate is moderated by nearby Howe Sound, but outflow winds from the Interior via the Whistler Valley and the many large icecaps in the Pacific Ranges are so fierce that winds of this type are sometimes known as squamish winds.
+The coastal maritime climate is moderated by nearby Howe Sound, but outflow winds from the British Columbia Interior via the Whistler Valley and the many large ice caps in the Pacific Ranges are so fierce that winds of this type are sometimes known as squamish winds.

 History

 Brackendale was named for Thomas Hirst Bracken, Brackendale's first postmaster, who also operated a general store and the Bracken Arms Hotel.
-When the hotel burned down he returned to England and died there.
+When the hotel burned down, he returned to England and died there.
 Brackendale is served by two schools in the Sea to Sky School District (#48); Brackendale Elementary School and Don Ross Middle School.
 It is the location of the Squamish airport (CYSE), with a runway long enough to handle light planes and helicopters.

 The Brackendale Art Gallery, owned by artists Thor and Dorte Froslev, is a major cultural institution in the region, featuring local artists and visiting exhibitions.
-The couple put the aging building up for sale in 2015, but as of yet, no interested parties have stepped forward to purchase it.
+The couple put the aging building up for sale in 2015, but as of 2018, no interested parties had stepped forward to purchase it.
 Some have argued that the building should be purchased by the district and made public.